- Solicitors For Business

 - Email fraud

-At JMW, we represent individuals accused of banking fraud, customers who have been a victim of banking fraud and wish to recover assets of compensation*, and companies and financial institutions connected with banking fraud as complainants or suspects.
+At JMW, we represent individuals accused of banking fraud and companies and financial institutions connected with banking fraud as suspects.

 We act fast to secure the necessary evidence to ensure that facts can be properly established.
 Many individuals and companies can be improperly linked to suspicious financial activity or can suffer unnecessary loss because the appropriate action is not taken at an early stage.